Artemyev-Sergei/single-layer-perceptron/README.md

 ## Getting started

 To see the program in action, you should follow these steps:

 1. `$ git clone ` the repo.
 2. Open the project in MS Visual Studio and build it.
 3. `cd ` to the directory of your executable in console.
-4. Run `slp help` for futher instuctions.
+4. Run `slp help` for further instuctions.

 #### Credits